MuhammedAkcin/MY-DEVOPS/projects/205-jenkins-pipeline-for-phonebook-app-on-docker-swarm-Terraform/README.md

 - Create a Jenkins Pipeline with following configuration;

-  - Create an image repository on ECR for the app.
+  - Create an image repository on ECR for the app

   - Build the application Docker image and push it to the ECR repository